 Readers who follow the Mathematica Stack Exchange (which I highly recommend to any Wolfram Language user) may have seen this post recently, in which I showed a function I wrote to make Bayesian linear regression easy to do.
 After finishing that function, I have been playing around with it to get a better feel of what it can do, and how it compares against regular fitting algorithms such as those used by Fit.
 In this blog post, I don’t want to focus too much on the underlying technicalities (check out my previous blog post to learn more about Bayesian neural network regression); rather, I will show you some of the practical applications and interpretations of Bayesian regression, and share some of the surprising results you can get from it.

-August 8, 2019 — Jesse Friedman, Engine Connectivity Engineering
+August 8, 2019 — Jesse Friedman, Software Engineer, Engine Connectivity Engineering

 Cerne Abbas Walk is an artwork by Richard Long, in the collection of the Tate Modern in London and on display at the time of this writing.
 Several of Long’s works involve geographic representations of his walks, some abstract and some concrete.
 Cerne Abbas Walk is described by the artist as “a six-day walk over all roads, lanes and double tracks inside a six-mile-wide circle centred on the Giant of Cerne Abbas.”
 The Tate catalog notes that “the map shows his route, retracing and re-crossing many roads to stay within a predetermined circle.”